StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

-Instead of simple addition, we apply the Star Operation (element-wise multiplication) to project the features into a high-dimensional implicit nonlinear space:
+Instead of simple addition, we apply the Star Operation (element-wise multiplication)\cite{StarNet} to project the features into a high-dimensional implicit nonlinear space:

 This operation implicitly maps the measurements into a nonlinear feature space with an approximate dimensionality of $\frac{M(M+1)}{2} \approx \left( \frac{M}{\sqrt{2}} \right)^2$, which holds when $M \gg 2$.
-Among these components, only $M$ terms are linearly correlated with $\mathbf{X}$, while the remaining terms represent higher-order nonlinear interactions—effectively analogous to a kernel function mapping.
+Among these components, only $M$ terms are linearly related to the input features $\mathbf{X_{t}}$, while the remaining terms represent higher-order nonlinear interactions—effectively analogous to a kernel function mapping.
 When stacking $n$ such layers, the resulting feature dimensionality increases to $\left( \frac{M}{\sqrt{2}} \right)^{2n}$, enabling expressive nonlinear modeling even with shallow networks.
-Therefore, the Star Operation can partially replace traditional nonlinear activation functions.
+Therefore, the Star Operation introduces a complementary nonlinearity by modeling feature interactions in a higher-dimensional space, augmenting the effect of conventional activation functions.

 This process can be easily extended to handle measurement data over the entire time window $\mathbf{X} \in \mathbb{R}^{C \times L}$, yielding the output $\mathbf{X}_{\text{star}} \in \mathbb{R}^{M \times L}$.